Mogami Tokunai

 Mogami Tokunai (最上 徳内) was a Japanese samurai, geographer and explorer.

-Mogami was born in Dewa Province which is now part of Yamagata Prefecture).
+Mogami was born in Dewa Province in what is now part of Yamagata Prefecture).

 He explored and mapped Hokkaido and Sakhalin and some of the Kuril Islands in 1785–1786.
 In his reports to the Tokugawa shogunate, he emphasized the need to defend the islands.
 He compiled a preliminary Ainu-Japanese dictionary in Ezo Soshi.

 Selected works

 In a statistical overview derived from writings by and about Mogami Tokunai, OCLC/WorldCat encompasses roughly 20+ works in 40+ publications in 3 languages and 130+ library holdings.